calaldees/blog/construction/arcadeCabinet/mark2.md

     * Speakers and amp
         * Normal TV's have poor builtin audio
 * Cabinet
-    * Pre-cut MDF [Bar Top Cabinet Kits](https://www.arcadeworlduk.com/categories/arcade-cabinets-kits/bar-top-cabinet-kits.html) for LCD displays
+    * (possible) Pre-cut MDF [Bar Top Cabinet Kits](https://www.arcadeworlduk.com/categories/arcade-cabinets-kits/bar-top-cabinet-kits.html) for LCD displays
         * For people with limited time that don't care about CRT or 4 players or modular controls (might still drive JAMMA with a range of video adaptors?)
     * Custom Cabinet (chosen solution)
         * Base (Normal Table or Dresser)